Girls & Women with ABI Task Force

 - Increased membership and activities, monthly calls

-- Public Education: Presentation on Capital Hill
+- Public Education: Presentation on Capitol Hill

 - Presentations of numerous symposia internationally